 Clouds must be efficient to provide useful fault-tolerance and scalability, but they also must be easy to use.

-CloudI (pronounced “cloud-e” /klaʊdi/) is an open source cloud computing platform that is most closely related to the Platform as a Service (PaaS) clouds.
+CloudI (pronounced “cloud-e” /klaʊdi/) is an open source cloud computing platform built in Erlang that is most closely related to the Platform as a Service (PaaS) clouds.
 CloudI differs in a few key ways, most importantly: software developers are not forced to use specific frameworks, slow hardware virtualization, or a particular operating system.
 By allowing cloud deployment to occur without virtualization, CloudI leaves development process and runtime performance unimpeded, while quality of service can be controlled with clear accountability.

 What makes a cloud a cloud?

 The word “cloud” has become ubiquitous over the past few years.
 And its true meaning has become somewhat lost.
-In the most basic technological sense, these are the properties that a cloud must have:
+In the most basic technological sense, these are the properties that a cloud computing platform must have:

 And these are the properties that we’d like a cloud to have: